 Where’s Waldo?: The Coloring Collection by Martin Handford

 My son loves Where’s Waldo? and he eyed this book for himself but he’s been using his sketchbook so we can give this one away.
 It’s a great concept!
 Search for Waldo while you color in the page.
 This is hours of fun!
-It also has an elastic closure band for the book, which is nice touch!
+It also has an elastic closure band for the book, which is a nice touch!
 Use fine point markers or colored pencils to color in.
-A large fold out poster to color is included in the back. [coloring picture book, ages 4 and up]
+A large fold-out poster to color is included in the back. [coloring picture book, ages 4 and up]

 Where’s Waldo?: The Totally Essential Travel Collection by Martin Handford

 This is a smaller sized book that includes six postcards to color and mail.
 Finding Waldo is an extra challenge because the pages are smaller than the normal Waldo books.
 Perfect to take on vacation or a restaurant! [coloring picture book, ages 4 and up]